kylekizirian/dotfiles/README.md

 with a few of my own aliases added.
 I've commented out the plugins I use, but I should figure out a way to script the install of those too.

+## inputrc

+Adds vim key bindings to GNU readline, so that Python REPL supports VIM keybindings.